 Dreamweaver comes with a few pre-designed website templates, but I rarely use them.
 There are however many free Dreamweaver templates available on the Web and some are quite nice.
 And there are also many really fantastic Dreamweaver design templates available for purchase, usually for under $100.

 Now we're getting to something more useful for the beginner.
 You use your browser (e.g., Internet Explorer) to go to the web host, you pick a design ("template"), then you make various modifications (such as changing colors), upload your pictures, add pages, insert your text, press a button and -- voila! -- you're done.
 Companies that offer this feature include 1and1.com, web.com, homestead.com and intuit.com.
 The fine folks at MailChimp recommend About.me, Flavors.me , Squarespace and Virb.
-One friend swears by Wix.com.
-They have a particularly comprehensive offering, though you'll need to invest a fair amount of time to get the most out of it.
+Designer Dorit Tabak and dentist Michael Mohr like Wix.com.
+Wix has a particularly comprehensive offering, though some people say that you'll need to invest a fair amount of time to get the most out of it.

 Personally, I like this method least because I don't get the flexibility that I want but you might give it a try.
 The prices these companies charge are modest, so giving it a try won't break the bank.